omeka/classic-enduser/docs/Plugins/ResourceMeta.md

 To erase a current mapping, press the "X" shown on the mapping.
 Be sure to save your edits.

-To check that the plugin is working as intended, go to a public page for an item using the resource template with mappings.
+To check that the plugin is working as intended, go to a public page for an item using the element set with mappings.
 View the page source and look inside the `<head>` tag for `<meta>` elements corresponding to your settings.

 ## Uses